 The following table is designed to provide an optimal order for taking both required and recommended general education, major, and elective courses for this program.
 Your plan will be unique to you, based on your previous education.
-See pp. 71-73 for information on general education and overall requirements for completing a bachelor's degree.
-Contact an advisor if you have any questions about your academic advisement report.
+See pp. 84-86 for information on general education and overall requirements for completing a bachelor's degree.
+Contact an advisor or a success coach if you have any questions about your academic advisement report.